thoren-d/tracing-chrome/README.md

 # Overview

-tracing-chrome is a Layer for [tracing-subscriber](https://crates.io/crates/tracing-subscriber) that outputs traces in Chrome's trace viewer format that can be viewed at `chrome://tracing`.
+tracing-chrome is a Layer for [tracing-subscriber](https://crates.io/crates/tracing-subscriber) that outputs traces in Chrome's trace viewer format that can be viewed with `chrome://tracing` or [ui.perfetto.dev](https://ui.perfetto.dev).

 # Usage

+Add this near the beginning of `main`:
 ```rust
 use tracing_chrome::ChromeLayerBuilder;
 use tracing_subscriber::{registry::Registry, prelude::*};